nima-nourinejad/heath_census./README.md

 # Health Analysis Census

 The Health Analysis Census is a web-based application designed to record and analyze patient health data while providing detailed information about specific health conditions.
 It is ideal for small-scale healthcare data management and educational purposes.
+[You can check it here.](https://nima-nourinejad.github.io/heath_census./)

 ## Features